-So many of her friends and family knew how much she loved St Michael’s, and building a Sick Bay in her memory in the grounds of the school has brought much happiness from such an unbearable tragedy - Lizzie’s lasting legacy has become caring for and saving lives.
+So many of her friends and family knew how much she loved the girls at St. Michael’s.
+Building a 4 bed Medical Centre in the grounds of the school has brought much joy and peace from such an unbearable tragedy - Lizzie’s lasting legacy - caring for the girls and saving many lives.

-Uganda has the third-highest death rate from malaria in Africa and some of the highest recorded malaria transmission rates on the continent.
+Uganda has some of the highest recorded malaria transmission rates on the continent.
 Malaria is Africa’s leading cause of mortality in children.
-Therefore catching the symptoms early can be live saving.

 © 2018 | Friends of St Michaels Uganda